 If you haven’t installed the Android Oreo update yet make sure you keep an eye on feedback from those who’ve made the move.
 Their feedback will inform you about Oreo’s benefits and it’ll also help you get familiar with potential problems.

 There are plenty of places to find feedback about the Galaxy Note 8 Oreo update.
-To start, we’ve put together a guide that will take you through the reasons to, and not to, install the Oreo update when it shows up on your phone.
+To start, we’ve put together a guide that will take you through the reasons to, and not to, install the Galaxy Note 8’s Oreo update when it shows up on your phone.
+It’ll also help you decide if you want to go ahead and install a new Oreo build if you’re currently running Oreo.

 We also recommend monitoring the Galaxy Note 8 Reddit and social media sites like Twitter for additional feedback about benefits and ongoing problems.